matecsaj/rand_sn/README.md

 Begin by deciding how serial numbers will be generated.
 For each config file, do this once and only once.
 The command-line options are as follows:
 - `-s` or `--smallest`: The lowest possible serial number.
 The default 1.
 - `-b` or `--biggest`: The highest possible serial number.
 There is no default.
 - `-p` or `--prefix`: A prefix added to the start of every QR code.
-There is no default.
+None is the default.
 - `-c` or `--config`: The name of the config file.
-The default is `code-QR-generator-config`.
+The default is `RandSN_config.json`.

 Sample command:
-`python -m main.py -s 1000 -b 9999 -p https://your-domain.com/serial-number/ -c your-config-filename'
+`python -m main.py -s 1000 -b 9999 -p https://your-domain.com/serial-number/ -c your_config'

 ### Batching
 After setting up configuration, generate a new batch of serial numbers every time you need one.
 The command-line options are as follows:
 - `-n` or `--number`: The number of serial numbers you need in the new batch.
-The default is 100.
+There is no default.
 - `-c` or `--config`: The config file's name.
-The default is `code-QR-generator-config.json`.
+The default is `RandSN_config.json`.

 Sample command:
-`python -m main.py -n 10 -c your-config-filename`
+`python -m main.py -n 10 -c your_config`

 ### Configuration and Batching